jbquirk/m_compiler/README.md

 The source code is in very plain console C so I would expect it to compile on any system with current C compiler.

 I have not created a makefile for this project as yet.
-The .prj file is for the Pelles C complier I used to develop the project with I am moving to plain gcc and MS visual C++ but the code will remain in C.
+The .prj file is for the Pelles C complier I used to develop the project with I am moving to plain gcc and MS visual C++ but the code will remain in C. to build with gcc "gcc main.c parser.c -o micro_code_compiler.exe" This should work on windows or linux with GCC installed.

 ### Usage